erickveil/erickveil.github.com/_posts/2023-09-04-How-To-Design-a-MVI-Project-pt2.md

 ---
-title: How To Design an MVI Project For Android Part 2 - The View
+title: How To Design an MVI Project For Android Part 2 - Using Jetpack Compose for The View
 layout: post
 date: 23-09-04
 tags: